serverless/serverless/docs/providers/fn/guide/services.md

 - Declare a Serverless service
 - Define one or more functions in the service
-    - Define the provider the service will be deployed to (in our case, kubeless)
+    - Define the provider the service will be deployed to (in our case, Fn)
-    - Define any custom plugins to be used (in our case, we will need to use the serverless-kubeless plugin)
+    - Define any custom plugins to be used (in our case, we will need to use the serverless-Fn plugin)
     - Define events that trigger each function to execute (e.g. HTTP requests)
     - Allow events listed in the `events` section to automatically create the resources required for the event upon deployment
     - Allow flexible configuration using Serverless Variables